awsdocs/amazon-ec2-user-guide/doc_source/SSL-on-an-instance.md

    1. Allowed ciphers before denied ciphers

-   Note that the high\-ranking ciphers have *ECDHE* in their names, for *Elliptic Curve Diffie\-Hellman Ephemeral *; the *ephemeral* indicates forward secrecy\.
+   The high\-ranking ciphers have *ECDHE* in their names, for *Elliptic Curve Diffie\-Hellman Ephemeral *\.
+The term *ephemeral* indicates forward secrecy\.
 Also, RC4 is now among the forbidden ciphers near the end\.

    We recommend that you use an explicit list of ciphers instead relying on defaults or terse directives whose content isn't visible\.
 **Important**
-The cipher list shown here is just one of many possible lists; for instance, you might want to optimize a list for speed rather than forward secrecy\.
+The cipher list shown here is just one of many possible lists\.
+For instance, you might want to optimize a list for speed rather than forward secrecy\.
 If you anticipate a need to support older clients, you can allow the DES\-CBC3\-SHA cipher suite\.
-Finally, each update to OpenSSL introduces new ciphers and deprecates old ones\.
-Keep your EC2 Amazon Linux 2 instance up to date, watch for security announcements from [OpenSSL](https://www.openssl.org/), and be alert to reports of new security exploits in the technical press\.
+Finally, each update to OpenSSL introduces new ciphers and removes support for old ones\.
+Keep your EC2 Amazon Linux 2 instance up\-to\-date, watch for security announcements from [OpenSSL](https://www.openssl.org/), and be alert to reports of new security exploits in the technical press\.
 For more information, see [Predefined SSL Security Policies for Elastic Load Balancing](http://docs.aws.amazon.com/elasticloadbalancing/latest/userguide//elb-security-policy-table.html) in the *Elastic Load Balancing User Guide*\.

    Finally, uncomment the following line by removing the "\#":